baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-* updated link to documentation
+* prevent default on print triggers
+* rolled back tested tag to 5.8.1 as only RC1 versions are apparently accepted
+* more escaping for security
+* tightened up the code a bit
-* textarea input fields now escaped using esc_textarea() on plugin options page
+* custom css sections of plugin options page now use CodeMirror
+* improved method of adding custom css using wp_add_inline_style